Le Clos Arsène Lupin, Maison Maurice Leblanc: History

 This Anglo-Norman half-timbered house was built around 1850.
-In 1918 writer Maurice Leblanc bought a historic villa in Étretat, which he wanted to use for living and working personally.
-Leblanc lived in this house for more than twenty years.
-It originally bore the name "The Sphinx", but Leblanc renamed it "Clos Lupin", in homage to Arsène Lupin, whom he conceived, and to the flowers, and to the Lupinus flower plants in the garden, which he had planted there.
+In 1918 writer Maurice Leblanc bought the historic villa as a home and a place to work.
+It originally bore the name "The Sphinx", but Leblanc renamed it "Clos Lupin" in homage to Arsène Lupin, whom he conceived, and the Lupinus flowers he planted in the garden.
+He lived here for more than twenty years.

 The house was confiscated during the German occupation in World War II.
-Subsequently, it was sold by Leblanc's son in 1952.
-In 1998 Florence Boespflug, Maurice Leblanc's granddaughter, was able to buy back the “Clos Lupine” and established a museum with accessories from her grandfather and his most famous fictional character, Arsène Lupin, in this old villa.
+Subsequently it was sold by Leblanc's son in 1952.
+In 1998 Florence Boespflug, Maurice Leblanc's granddaughter, was able to buy back the “Clos Lupine” and establish a museum with accessories from her grandfather and his most famous fictional character.
 The museum opened in 1999 under its current name Le Clos Arsène Lupin, Maison Maurice Leblanc.
 From its opening in 1999 to 2004, it had more than 125,000 visitors.

-In 2011, the property and the fund of the collection were bought for €639,000 by the Haute-Normandie Region (45%), the Department of Seine-Maritime (45%) and the municipality of Étretat (10%) which include Clos Lupin in the Historic route of writers' houses.
-According to director Maryse Alix, in 2016, the Clos Lupin attracts 17,000 to 25,000 annual visitors, and that Clos Lupin is "the most visited writer's house in France.
+In 2011, the property and the fund of the collection were bought for €639,000 by the Haute-Normandie Region (owning 45%), the Department of Seine-Maritime (owning 45%) and the municipality of Étretat (owning 10%).
+Clos Lupin is included in the Historic route of writers' houses.
+According to director Maryse Alix in 2016, the Clos Lupin attracted 17,000 to 25,000 visitors that year, and Clos Lupin was "the most visited writer's house in France".

-Description
+Description and tour

-The museum building is a two-storey Anglo-Norman style villa from the 19th century.
+The building is a two-storey Anglo-Norman style villa from the 19th century.
 Parts of the ground floor and the first floor are used as museum rooms today.
+The garden contains old pine trees, lupins, statues, a historic fountain and a pergola overgrown with wisteria.

 The tour takes place in the following seven stages: